 Reinfried Marass, photographer, Austrian, born 1960 in Vienna.
 At the age of 18, I took a journey for several months to Egypt and the Sudan.
 With no camera at hand, I allowed the things I saw and experienced to become the inspiration for my future.
 Upon my graduation as a Mechanical Engineer, I started photography and the affair has continued since.

 The camera can write poetry.
 In visual storytelling, a narrative places the viewer in a world within a single frame, a set of images or in a small photo essay.
 The story that is portrayed could be fiction or fact but it always should add depth.
-The written word and photographs complement each other.
-A title, sub-title and a narration - a micro novella - assists to decipher a photograph's sometimes heavily encoded visual language.
+Written words and photographs complement each other.
+A title, subtitle and a narration, a micro novella, assists to decipher a photograph's encoded visual language.
 It also creates depth, the narrative reveals the complex and hidden layers of included metaphors in many of my photographs.
 Photographs, like women, should most certainly challenge and intrigue.

-Film makers have numerous frames in a second.
-They have minutes or hours, actors and background music to tell a story.
+Film makers have numerous frames in a second, minutes or hours, actors and background music to tell a story.
 As a photographer, you have a single frame only and you have to trust the image to tell the story.
 Photographs can never be an accessory to the story, they must contain it so the best pictures contain a whole war within one frame.
-A photograph must reflect the truth.
-This is the unwritten contract between the photographer and the viewer.
-A photographer must be credible.
+A photograph must reflect the truth - this is the unwritten contract between the photographer and the viewer.
+Credible.
 No lies.
 No fakes.
 Pure, raw and honest.

 Visualization is a contrary process of design.
 It is another format used and it requires the most creative effort.
 The idea is conceptualized and then it has to be set up.
 This is a very demanding process and it takes time.
 Once complete to perfection the shot is framed.
-Visualization is more rewarding as the shot reflects one-hundred percent a photographer's vision.
+Visualization is artistically more rewarding as the captured image reflects one-hundred percent a photographer's vision.

-A person's experience of a photograph varies depending on age, education, experiences of life, cultural heritage, origin and finally, sex.
-The way a particular photograph is interpreted is not as important to me as the fact that it ignites some interaction.
-The best photographs continually speak but without revealing all their secrets, they are like sophisticated women and they are truly addictive because the addicted viewer shall be rewarded.
+A person's experience of a photograph varies depending on age, education, experiences of life, cultural heritage, origin and sex.
+The way a photograph is interpreted is not as important as the fact that it ignites some interaction.
+The best photographs continually speak but without revealing all secrets; like sophisticated women they are truly enslaving because the addicted viewer shall be rewarded.

-I take a photograph because it’s there and I’m there and because I can do it.
-It’s a passion.
+I take a photograph because it is there and I am there and because I can do it.
+It is a passion.
 A life's journey seen through the lens, for all to see and feel as they each will, personally.
 In my opinion, a camera is a mirror of a photographer's soul, reflected in the work done.
 The 'click' of the camera signs the work.
-My work is signed with a heartprint -- without heart, photographs would be mere images.
+My work is signed with a heartprint - without heart, photographs would be mere images.

-I am rarely satisfied with my photographic work.
+I am rarely satisfied with my work.
 A great many photographs are deleted in favor of a prime one.
-My personal favorite?
-The one yet to take!
-It will forever be 'The Next One'.
-I don’t strive for the perfect image.
-I prefer photographs with some imperfections, mostly they are more simpatico.
+My personal favorite will forever be 'The Next One'.
+I do not strive for the perfect image.
+I prefer the ones with some imperfections, they are more simpatico.
 Perfection is a boring end and is dishonest if we are to believe that photography reflects life, so my illusive favorite photo would be slightly imperfect.
 Nowadays I am more and more selective in what to picture to keep my work 'as rare as a Vermeer'.

 Women are the makeup for photography.
-They are by nature the greatest storytellers around.
+By nature the greatest storytellers around.
 A woman can reflect her complexities in a single expression making her a perfect photographic narrator.
 I use this distinctive characteristic and let women tell their stories, from their own female point of view, in storytelling photography.
 I photograph everyday women, who deliver more credible poses.
-I have therefore never made the use of makeup artists or professional models.
+I have never made the use of makeup artists or professional models.
 I reflect what I see, natural, raw and true.

-Classic cars and beautiful women -- the beauty and form of the classic car complemented by an equally beautiful woman.
+Classic cars and beautiful women - the beauty and form of the classic car complemented by an equally beautiful woman.
 Female grace, beauty, and lifestyle combine with timeless cars to create images that are sensual with an atmosphere of the golden era of movies to imply a sense of elegance and mystery.
-In my work women are used to add some fragrance and spice, a slice of life and storytelling.
+In my photographic work women are used to add some fragrance and spice, a slice of life and storytelling.
 They add a touch of style and beauty, drive you back to past automotive eras.
-I frame women, not automobiles, women are the allure that vintage cars accentuate.
+I frame women, not automobiles - women are the allure that vintage cars accentuate.

 I take photographs by reading the available light.
-I have never owned a flash or similar equipment but have used numerous cameras and lenses.
-Nowadays I favor a simple rangefinder camera with only a single 35mm lens attached.
+I have never owned a flash but have used numerous cameras and lenses.
+Nowadays I favor a simple rangefinder camera with only one single lens attached.
 Using minimal equipment allows me to focus on the scenery or subject in front of the camera.